wingkitlee0/ray-zerocopy/docs/tutorials/basic_inference.md

 The wrapper:
 - Stores model weights in Ray's object store
 - Prepares for zero-copy loading across actors
-- Can specify target device when loading ("cpu" or "cuda:0")
+- Models are loaded on CPU; users handle device placement themselves

 ### Step 3: Define the Inference Actor